 Effective safeguarding practice requires a shared understanding of terms frequently used when identifying, assessing and intervening whether a child or adult is at risk of abuse or neglect.
 We’ve included a glossary to ensure that every practitioner is using the same term in the same way irrespective of discipline or agency.
 Each term used in the procedures has a quick link to a full explanation.

 A project team led by Cardiff and the Vale of Glamorgan Regional Safeguarding Board, together with Emeritus Professor Jan Horwath have developed these Safeguarding Procedures.
-The purpose was to ensure the procedures reflect the Social Services and Well-being (Wales) Act 2014 and Handling Individual Cases (Vol.6).
+The purpose was to ensure the procedures reflect the Social Services and Well-being (Wales) Act 2014 and and the accompanying Working Together to Safeguard People guidance.

 There was representation from each of the Regional Safeguarding Boards on the Project Board.
 Practitioners from Regional Safeguarding Boards contributed in developing the Procedures as members of Development Groups.